Centre for Humanitarian Dialogue: Selected projects

 Indonesia: In its first mediation project soon after its founding in 1999, HD laid the groundwork for the successful negotiation of a final peace agreement in 2005 between the Indonesian government and GAM separatist rebels in the province of Aceh.

 Spain: For 15 years, HD discreetly helped to resolve decades of violence, ending with the Basque armed group ETA disbanding.
-ETA’s final declaration was made public at HD headquarters on 3 May 2018.
+ETA's final declaration was made public at HD headquarters on 3 May 2018.

 Black Sea Grain Initiative: During talks between Russia and Ukraine to restart the flow of vital food shipments, HD provided advice and close support to the process led by the United Nations and Türkiye.
+In July 2025, HD's Eurasia Director, David Gorman, gave an interview with German newspaper Die Zeit highlighting some of the challenges for both sides and his perspectives as a mediator.

-Sahel: In a region faced with political instability, jihadist attacks and conflict over water and land, HD has brokered various agreements around the sharing of natural resources and set up a network of mediators across Mali, Niger, Burkina Faso, Mauritania and Chad.
+Sahel: In a region faced with political instability, jihadist attacks and conflict over water and land, HD continues to broker various agreements around the sharing of natural resources and set up a network of mediators across Mali, Niger, Burkina Faso, Mauritania and Chad.

 Nigeria: HD is convening dialogue among various groups to address conflicts over land, water and political power in Middle Belt states.
 In 2021, HD secured the first social media peace accord between communities in conflict and has since achieved a peace agreement based on the sharing of natural resources.

 Libya: As part of its support for the peace process in Libya, HD brokered an immediate ceasefire in August 2020 and an agreement among major Libyan stakeholders to recommit to political talks.
-This led to a formal ceasefire and UN-brokered political deal with a new interim government, a roadmap for elections and substantial women’s representation in the future cabinet.
+This led to a formal ceasefire and UN-brokered political deal with a new interim government, a roadmap for elections and substantial women's representation in the future cabinet.

 Philippines: Since 2004, HD has helped efforts to end the conflict in the southern Philippines, including support for successful peace talks in 2014 and ratification of the law establishing the Bangsamoro Autonomous Region in Muslim Mindanao, along with community dialogue sessions and training of mediators.

-South China Sea: HD has convened two tracks of dialogue – on preventing violent escalation between coastguards and on avoiding a collapse in fish stocks.
+South China Sea: HD convened two tracks of dialogue – on preventing violent escalation between coastguards and on avoiding a collapse in fish stocks.
 These resulted in operational principles to prevent incidents at sea and in scientific consensus on fisheries management between China, Vietnam, Malaysia, Indonesia and the Philippines.

-Tunisia: HD facilitated the Charter of Honour for Elections, an agreement between all major political parties in Tunisia that allowed the 2014 elections to proceed peacefully.